How GoCodes calculates deprecation

 Microsoft Excel (CSV) - SL Monthly Depreciation + IRS PATH 2017 @50%

 When you’re ready to calculate depreciation, you should complete the following steps:

-If you are using more than one type of deprecation then it’s a good idea to use a data field or a custom data field to track the type of depreciation that you will be using for each asset.
-This information will be used to filter the assets into group when you run the deprecation report.
+If you are using more than one type of deprecation, then it’s a good idea to use a data field or a custom data field to track the type of depreciation that you will be using for each asset.
+This information will be used to filter the assets into a group when you run the deprecation report.
 We recommend using the ‘Group’ data field by adding a drop-down menu option for the different depreciation calculations you plan to use.

-Navigate to the ‘Reports’ menu and scroll down to the ‘Fixed Asset Depreciation Reports’
+Navigate to the ‘Reports’ menu and scroll down to the ‘Fixed Asset Depreciation Reports.’

 Decide which report calculation you want to run and click the appropriate report.

 Your report will run and create an Excel .csv file which you can save locally.